portugueslab/stytra/docs/source/tracking.rst

 3) Invert the image if the tail is dark with respect to the background

-4) Set the display_processed to filtered and adjust clipping until the fish is the only bright thing with respect to the background
+4) Set the camera display to filtered and adjust clipping until the fish is the only bright thing with respect to the background, which has to be completely black.

 5) Make the image as small as possible (with image_scale) as long as the tail is mostly more than 3px wide and filter it a bit (usually using filter_size=3)